Rolling with the punches

 After a good, long think about the feedback and constructive criticism I have received from industry professionals over the past several months, about market trends and optimal shelf positioning for a contemporary story like mine, I eventually made the executive decision to change the names of all the characters in my book, repackage the story as an autobiographical novel, and target it at the Young Adult (YA) realistic fiction reader instead.

-I also thought long and hard about the cutthroat nature of traditional publishing in general, and the agony of spending the next year, or two years, or five years even, [re]submitting my manuscript to the fiction imprints of local publishers, plus UK and US literary agents, with absolutely no guarantee of ever securing a deal (hey, if my track record on the narrative non-fiction side is anything to go by, what's to say my attempt at the fiction side will be any better?)
-So I decided to take the bull by the horns, stop the querying process with immediate effect, and am currently hard at work building my author website, creating a marketing plan and publicity campaign, and formatting my manuscript for self-publication in both print-on-demand (POD) and ebook (Mobi + ePub) formats, by mid-2016.
+I also thought long and hard about the cutthroat nature of traditional publishing in general, and the agony of spending the next year, or two years, or five years even, [re]submitting my manuscript to the fiction imprints of local publishers, plus UK and US literary agents, with absolutely no guarantee of ever securing a publishing contract (hey, if my track record on the narrative non-fiction side is anything to go by, what's to say my attempt at the fiction side will be any better?)
+So I decided to take the bull by the horns, stop the querying process with immediate effect, and am currently hard at work building my author website, creating a marketing plan and publicity campaign, and formatting my manuscript for self-publication in both print and ebook formats, by mid-2016.